mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 ### Q: How to change installation directory of the third party libraries?

-A: The third party library packages will be installed in build/mindspore/.mslib, and you can change the installation directory by setting the environment variable MSLIBS_CACHE_PATH, eg. `export MSLIBS_CACHE_PATH = ~/.mslib`.
+A: The third party library packages will be installed in build/mindspore/.mslib, and you can change the installation directory by setting the environment variable MSLIBS_CACHE_PATH, eg. `export MSLIBS_CACHE_PATH=~/.mslib`.

 <br/>